-After spending seven months testing 19 high-yield accounts for Investor.com's inaugural review of the best savings accounts, here are our top findings on Sallie Mae SmartyPig:
+After spending seven months testing 19 high-yield accounts to determine the best picks for savers, here are our top findings on Sallie Mae SmartyPig:

-- Sallie Mae SmartyPig finished first in our search for the best high-yield savings accounts of 2021 thanks to its high (relatively speaking, these days) interest offering of 0.70% and saver-friendly tools.
+- Sallie Mae SmartyPig finished in the top five high-yield savings accounts, thanks to its competitive 2.25% APY coupled with its saver-friendly tools.

 - The biggest drawback is SmartyPig's tiered interest rate structure, but only if you’re socking away substantial amounts.
 The 2.25% interest rate applies to account balances up to $10,000.
 Balances between $10,000-$50,000 earn 2.15%, and amounts above $50,000 earn 2.1% APY.
 Both of these are still competitive rates.

 - If you want to set specific savings goals and track your progress, you'll like SmartyPig's goal-setting tools, which allow users to plan and track multiple savings goals simultaneously by creating separate accounts.
 (There’s a $50 minimum starting balance per goal account.)

 |Feature||Sallie Mae SmartyPig|

 |Additional banking services|

 - No monthly maintenance fees

 - Supports multiple savings goals

 - Allows more than six withdrawals per month